Linear Koszul Duality II - Coherent sheaves on perfect sheaves: Introduction

-If $\calE$ is a complex of locally free sheaves of $\calO_X$-modules, then it is well known that the category of quasi-coherent $\mathrm{S}_{\calO_X}(\calE^\vee)$-modules is equivalent to the category of quasi-coherent sheaves on the (unique) vector bundle whose sheaf of sections is $\calE$.
-By analogy, if $\calX$ is a finite complex of locally free $\calO_X$-modules, then the derived category of quasi-coherent dg-modules over the (graded) symmetric algebra $\Sym_{\calO_X}(\calX^\vee)$ can be considered as the derived category of quasi-coherent sheaves on the complex $\calX$.
+If $\calE$ is a locally free $\calO_X$-module of finite rank, then it is well known that the category of quasi-coherent $\mathrm{S}_{\calO_X}(\calE^\vee)$-modules is equivalent to the category of quasi-coherent sheaves on the (unique) vector bundle whose sheaf of sections is $\calE$.
+By analogy, if $\calX$ is a finite complex of locally free $\calO_X$-modules of finite rank, then the derived category of quasi-coherent dg-modules over the (graded) symmetric algebra $\Sym_{\calO_X}(\calX^\vee)$ can be considered as the derived category of quasi-coherent sheaves on the complex $\calX$.
 So to any bounded complex $\calX$ of locally free $\calO_X$-modules on a nice scheme $X$ (in non-positive degrees) one can associate a derived category of quasi-coherent sheaves on $\calX$, and in this terminology linear Koszul duality is an equivalence between certain categories of quasi-coherent sheaves on $\calX$ and on $\calX^\vee[-1]$.

 Assume moreover that $X$ is a $\mathbb{Q}$-scheme.
 Then if $\calX$ is a bounded complex of locally free sheaves, the complex $\Sym_{\calO_X}(\calX)$ is a direct factor of the tensor algebra $\mathrm{T}_{\calO_X}(\calX)$; it follows that if $\calX \to \calX'$ is a quasi-isomorphism of such complexes, the induced morphism $\Sym_{\calO_X}(\calX) \to \Sym_{\calO_X}(\calX')$ is a quasi-isomorphism\footnote{Note that this property does not hold over a field $k$ of characteristic $p$ (as pointed out to one of us by P.~Polo): for instance the symmetric algebra of the exact complex $(k \xrightarrow{\mathrm{id}_k} k)$ where the first copy is in even degree, is the de Rham complex of $\mathbb{A}^1_k$ (with possibly some shifts in the grading); in particular its cohomology is not $k$.
 This gives a simple example of the principle that the theory of commutative dg-algebras is not appropriate outside of characteristic zero, which justifies the need for Lurie's formalism of Derived Algebraic Geometry.} (since such property is clear for the tensor algebra).
 If $X$ moreover admits an ample family of line bundles, then using \cite[Lemme 2.2.8.c]{SGA6} we deduce that for any perfect sheaf $\calF$ in $\calD^b \Coh(X)$ one can define the derived category of quasi-coherent sheaves on $\calF$ (which is well defined up to equivalence; i.e.~this category does not depend on the presentation of $\calF$ as a bounded complex of locally free sheaves), and then one can interpret linear Koszul duality in these terms.
 This justifies our title.